 The information you supply about the processing of personal data must be:

 The table below summarises the information you should supply to individuals and at what stage.

-When should we provide privacy information to individuals?
+When should we provide this information to individuals?

-When you collect personal data from the data subject it relates to, you must provide them with privacy information at the time you obtain their data.
+When you collect personal data from the data subject it relates to, you must provide them with this information at the time you obtain their data.

-When you obtain personal data from a source other than the data subject it relates to, you need to provide the data subject with privacy information:
+When you obtain personal data from a source other than the data subject it relates to, you need to provide the data subject with this information:

 When collecting personal data from individuals, you do not need to provide them with any information that they already have.

-When obtaining personal data from other sources, you do not need to provide data subjects with privacy information if:
+When obtaining personal data from other sources, you do not need to provide data subjects with this information if:

 If you are using any of the above as a reason for not providing this information to a data subject you must be able to justify use of or reliance upon that condition.
 This reasoning could be scrutinised by supervisory authorities if a complaint is made by a data subject.